 - Strawberry Iced Tea

-Fresh berries - Use the syrup to soak fresh berries before serving with ice cream or french toast.
+Fresh Berries - Use the syrup to soak fresh berries before serving with ice cream or French toast - it will take the taste to another level!

 Recipe